Here are all posts by the author Frank Cort: Page 7 of 7

 How-To: Schedule Appointment Reminders using Apptoto

 There are multiple ways to schedule appointment reminders using Apptoto once you’ve connected your calendar.
 Approach #1) Manually Apptoto allows you to schedule reminders manually through the Apptoto appointments interface.
 You can find it on the “Calendars” tab in Apptoto.
 Also, if you enable our daily report email feature, you’ll find a link that takes you directly to tomorrow’s appointments in the email, making it easy to manage the reminders each day.
-Here is a screenshot of the new Apptoto appointment interface: (Please note that the old interface is still available if you’re an existing user and prefer it over the new one) You can add participants to each appointment: And then choose which messages to send or schedule to be sent for the participants: When you click on a message type, it lets you add the message to the participant.
-Here you can choose when the message should be sent and what it should say: When a message is scheduled to be sent, Apptoto will show the appointment in bold and tell you the number of messages scheduled: Apptoto also makes it easy to schedule (or unschedule) reminders for […]
+Here is a screenshot of the new Apptoto appointment interface: You can add participants to each appointment: You can choose to manually send one of the auto-messages you’ve already created to participants: Or, you can click “Compose Message” (the top option in the screenshot above) to send a text to the participant manually.
+You’ll see the appointment screen below with the option to create a text, call, or email.
+Click text, then fill out your text in the “Message” section below.
+If you’re not going to send a message manually, you can also schedule it to send at a later time.
+If you do so, Apptoto will show the appointment in bold and tell you the number of […]